 Naturally, such a transgression can have legal ramifications, providing solid grounds for misrepresentation and potentially leaving you open to a lawsuit.
 So it's best to be honest and upfront about the issue during the entire selling process.

 If it turns out that you do indeed have Japanese knotweed on your property, it's important to take action as soon as possible.
-The longer you leave it, the worse the problem get.
+The longer you leave it, the worse the knotweed infestation will get.

-Mortgage lenders can be extremely hesitant to lend the full amount if a property has Japanese knotweed, mainly because the plant can affect the building's structural integrity.
+Mortgage lenders can be extremely hesitant to lend the full amount if a property has Japanese knotweed.
 However, lenders can be persuaded - you just need to take a proactive approach.

-We recommend finding a Japanese knotweed removal specialist who offers a Japanese knotweed guarantee, i.e. a warranty that will safeguard you in the event that the infestation should return after treatment.
+We recommend finding a Japanese knotweed removal specialist who offers a knotweed insurance backed guarantee, i.e. a warranty that will safeguard you in the event that the infestation should return after treatment.

 If you can demonstrate that appropriate removal measures have been implemented, this will potentially convince mortgage lenders to overlook the fact that you have Japanese knotweed on your property (or at last lead them to be more sympathetic to your situation).